Robust XVA: Comparative Statics Analysis

 \subsubsection{Sensitivity of portfolio credit risk to contagion}

 Figure~\ref{fig:a33} illustrates the dependence of XVA and replication strategies on $a_{33}$, i.e., the parameter quantifying the impact of credit contagion on the default risk of the reference entities in the portfolio.
 To better explain the results, we also illustrate the sensitivity of $\hat V_0$ with respect to $a_{33}$.
-By contrast, Figures \ref{fig:a210} and \ref{fig:a23} do not present a graph of $\hat V_0$ with respect to $a_{20}$ and $a_{23}$, because $\hat V_0$ only depends on portfolio credit risk parameters, and is thus independent of the default intensities of investor and her counterparty (the trading parties are not reference entities of the traded portfolio).

 We start by observing that $\hat{V}_0$ is increasing in $a_{33}$.
-This is because we view the CDS payoff from the payer's point of view.
-As the paid spread premium $S$ is fixed, the moneyness of the contract increases if the default risk of the portfolio increase, which is the case if direct contagion effects are stronger.
+Because we view the CDS payoff from the payer's perspective and the spread premium $S$ is fixed, the moneyness of the contract increases if the default risk of the portfolio increase, which is the case if direct contagion effects are stronger.
 Moreover, it is easily seen from the expression~\eqref{eq:rob_strat1-mult} that $\xi^I$ increases with $\hat{V}$ while $\xi^C$ is decreasing in $\hat{V}$.
 Altogether, this implies the number of shares in the investor defaultable account is higher than the corresponding number of shares in the counterparty defaultable account.
 From a financial perspective, this can be understood in terms of DVA and CVA.
-As the investor is in the money because $\hat{V}>0$, he would need to additionally replicate the DVA benefit $L_I (1-\alpha) \hat{V}^+$ at his own default time.
-By contrast, the investor does not need to replicate any CVA loss at the counterparty default time because $L_I (1-\alpha) \hat{V}^- = 0$.
+As the investor is in the money because $\hat{V}>0$, he would need to additionally replicate the DVA benefit $L^I (1-\alpha) \hat{V}^+$ at his own default time.
+By contrast, he does not need to replicate any CVA loss at the counterparty default time because $L^I (1-\alpha) \hat{V}^- = 0$.